AlexxNica/poldham.github.io/2015-05-25-patentscope.Rmd

 One way of thinking about the role of Patentscope in patent analytics is as a resource that can be combined with other data tools.
 For example, if we wanted to obtain the abstracts, descriptions or claims of PCT documents in Patentscope then we might use the Patenscope numbers to retrieve data from EPO Open Patent Services or Google Patents using R or Python or other tools.
 That is, in this case Patentscope overcomes the limitations of search results from other tools but allows for the targeted use of other tools to retrieve more information.
 The `Cross Lingual Searching` tool could also be particularly useful for trying to identify and later acquire patent documents from other jurisdictions where a company or organisation may be seeking to operate or to expand patent landscape analysis into jurisdictions with non-Roman alphabets.

-The main difficulties that arise from Patentscope data is its raw nature, although this could also be considered a strength.
-That is, what is available for download is the raw unadulterated data as provided to WIPO by other patent data providers.
-For patent analysts that signifies encoding problems, extraneous white space, wrestling with constructing priority numbers and a need for extensive cleaning before analysis.
-Nevertheless, no other free database tool allows us to download as much data in table form for analysis.
+The main difficulties that arise from using Patentscope can stem from occasional noise in the data.
+Patenscope does not clean the data provided from the individual collections with the exception of checking for typological errors in priority numbers and IPC codes.
+In addition, all text is transformed into UTF-8.
+However, as is common when dealing with diverse data sources, the results are not always perfect.
+In addition, because Patentscope data is drawn from a wide range of languages users may need to update their font libraries if large numbers of unusual characters appear in the data (such as installing the Asian language pack for Windows).
+In practice, as is common with most patent data sources, this can mean significant time is required to clean up the data.
+Having said this, no other free database tool allows us to download as much data in table form for analysis.
 As we will see, it is possible to do a lot with Patentscope data.

 ###Learn More